Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/BackgroundAnimPlayer/README.md

 ### v1.1.0

+#### Hotfix
-Fixed BG IDs > 0x8000 causing a game crash due to some negative values when signed
+- Fixed BG IDs > 0x8000 causing a game crash due to some negative values when signed

 ### v1.0.0